 In some situations, people disappear intentionally.
 For example, someone may disappear to avoid alimony or child support payments.
 Or, they might have a warrant out for their arrest.
 Also, a person may hide from dangerous people such as gang members, the mafia, or a drug cartel.

 In a small percentage of cases, people sometimes just get lost.
 This includes hikers who get lost in the woods.
-Also, people with mental conditions or age-related conditions like Alzheimer’s forget where they are and get lost.
+Also, people with mental or age-related conditions like Alzheimer’s forget where they are and get lost.

 How to Get Started with a Missing Persons Investigation